wbamberg/idl-reference/docs/mozIStorageAsyncConnection.md

 Close this database connection, allowing all pending statements
 to complete first.

-@param aCallback [optional]
-       A callback that will be notified when the close is completed,
-       with the following arguments:
-       - status: the status of the call
-       - value: |null|

 @throws NS_ERROR_NOT_SAME_THREAD
         If is called on a thread other than the one that opened it.